-For many years, the Rolex Explorer II stood in the shadow of its older, aviation themed brother, the GMT-Master.
+For many years, the Rolex Explorer II stood in the shadow of its older, aviation-themed brother, the GMT-Master II.
 While the GMT was designed for pilots and frequent air travelers, the Explorer II was built for speleologists exploring caverns beneath the earth’s surface.

-The Original Explorer II
+The Original Rolex Explorer II

 Throughout its history, including several different reference releases, Rolex’s Explorer II line of watches more-or-less remained a GMT-Master with a fixed 24-hour bezel and the option of a white dial.
 However, at Baselworld 2011, Rolex released a new version of the Explorer II – one that followed a design entirely unique to itself.

-White Explorer II 216570
+The White Explorer II 216570

-Details on the White Explorer II 216570
+Details On The White Explorer II 216570